LitaryEnd/Acid/README.md

 # Acid

-## All information about the changes is in "mod.hjson".
+## All information about the changes is in "info.md".

 > These are changes in code, sprites, sounds, sectors.